 Supported connection protocols include OpenVPN, L2TP/IPSec, PPTP, and SSTP, which provides you with a lot of possibilities to play around with different settings for optimal speed.

 ExpressVPN offers the flawless AES-256 encryption and even a smart DNS service, which further helps you resolve any speed issues you might have.
 Smart DNS means no encryption/decryption shenanigans, which translates to fewer buffering issues.

 The bandwidth and server speeds are unlimited and the company also allows P2P traffic.
 Lastly, ExpressVPN can bypass Chinese VPN-blocking measures and allow Chinese users to keep their online sessions secure and private without sacrificing their connection speed.

 IPVanish is one of the leading VPN providers in the world.
 Located in Orlando, Florida, the company is famous for owning and managing its own infrastructure, which means there are no subcontracted companies involved in service delivery.

-IPVanish currently features more than 1,000 VPN servers located in over 60 countries all over the world, so you shouldn’t have any issues with servers that are too far away or overcrowded with users.
-You can also maintain up to 5 simultaneous connections.
+IPVanish currently features more than 1,300 VPN servers in over 75 locations all over the world, so you shouldn’t have any issues with servers that are too far away or overcrowded with users.
+You can also maintain up to 10 simultaneous connections.

-The company supports OpenVPN, PPTP, and L2TP/IPSec protocols, which may not be much in terms of sheer variety, but it offers a perfect balance between speed and security.
+The company supports OpenVPN, IKEv2, SSTP, PPTP, and L2TP/IPSec protocols, which offers a perfect balance between speed and security.
 The traffic is encrypted via AES-256 cipher.